haixiagu/haixiagu.github.io/_pages/about.md

 Investigate its causal relationships with psychiatric disorders using both phenotypic and genetic approaches.

-Haixia’s academic background bridges psychology and genetics, with extensive training in experimental psychology, psychological measurement, cognitive neurobiology, bioinformatics, and epigenetics.
-She has hands-on experience in designing and implementing psychological experiments in both laboratory and cohort-based settings, and has a strong foundation in biostatistics and quantitative research methods.
+With a multidisciplinary background spanning psychology and genetics, Haixia has received comprehensive training in experimental psychology, psychological assessment, cognitive neurobiology, bioinformatics, genetics, and epigenetics.
+Her experience includes designing and executing psychological studies in laboratory settings, as well as performing genetic analyses in large-scale cohort datasets such as [Lifelines](https://www.lifelines-biobank.com/), [UK Biobank](https://www.ukbiobank.ac.uk/), and [NESDA](https://www.nesda.nl/).

 # 🔥 News